connollydean/Markdwon-Tutorial/pages/finaltouches.md

 NOTE: If you are using EFI files downloaded from another source, be sure to make the filename end with `_x64.EFI`

-NOTE: Make sure you have `memtest` and `gdisk` listed in `showtools` or else they wont appear in the rEFInd menu.
+NOTE: Make sure you have `memtest` and `gdisk` listed in `showtools` or else they won't appear in the rEFInd menu.

 ---